SoftBank's Vision Fund back to black even as some of Son's tech bets sting

 The first fund is now worth some $76.4 billion, slightly north of the $75 billion paid for its 83 investments, it said.

-The smaller second fund saw a big uplift following the listing of housing firm Ke Holdings Inc. The second fund had a fair value of $7.6 billion versus a total cost of $2.6 billion, SoftBank said.
+The smaller second fund saw a big uplift following the listing of housing firm Ke Holdings Inc BEKE.K.
+The second fund had a fair value of $7.6 billion versus a total cost of $2.6 billion, SoftBank said.

 TECH STOCKS